AC-Polymer-SDL-4/Stirring-Module/README.md

 ## Summary of Steps
 1. Order the required parts
 2. 3D Print the case
-3. Assemble electronic components
+3. Assemble the electronic components
-4. Run code to operate stirring module
+4. Run code to operate the stirring module

 ## Tools Required For this Project